The Sandwich Generation: Facing Alzheimer's Disease as a Working Parent

 With help, we eventually found our dream team of caregivers and moved dad and his providers in with us.
 We were fortunate to have a large house in which we could create a separate area for him, and provide comfortable accommodation for his now full-time caregiver.
 We held our breath on move-in day as we waited for him to object to his new situation.
 But with his familiar furniture and pictures in place, he never questioned whether this was home.
 In fact, the move unfolded infinitely better than we could have imagined.

 But there's still a toll exacted on our family.
 Adding additional family members has challenged our already over-packed universe.
-And when our regular caregivers are unavailable when one of their family members is sick, for example and we need a stand-in, we feel the acute stress of having a stranger in our private sphere...someone who makes food in our kitchen, sees our grumpy sides, or puts the ice cream scoop in an odd location.
-And after two years, the strain is beginning to show in us all.
+And when our regular caregivers are unavailable—when one of their family members is sick, for example, and we need a stand-in, we feel the acute stress of having a stranger in our private sphere...someone who makes food in our kitchen, sees our grumpy sides, or puts the ice cream scoop in an odd location.
+And after two years, the strain is beginning to show.

-All of this has happened as my husband and I continue to manage full-time jobs and children.
-And none of it would be navigable - or even imaginable - without support of those around us.
-Each of us is charged with our specific puzzle pieces my husband primarily in charge of his father and his caretakers, and me ferrying around our children.
+All of this has happened while my husband and I continue to manage full-time jobs and children.
+And none of it would be navigable—or even imaginable—without the support of those around us.
+Each of us is charged with our specific puzzle pieces, my husband primarily in charge of his father and his caretakers, and me ferrying around our children.
 But it takes more than just the two of us to make everything fit.

 My unequivocal flexibility from my employer to handle child care frees my husband to be fully focused on his dad.
 And that support is the glue that makes sure our particular mosaic never falls crashing to the ground.

 We've also learned that our 'dream team'—those guardian-angel caregivers I mentioned earlier, are the key to my father-in-law's mood, his health, and our ability to win back a brief respite from the stress of the situation.